 Unfortunately, they don’t clarify what they consider to be meeting these requirements but know that they may discontinue funding if they feel that you’re not taking your education seriously.
 Check your terms carefully to make sure you understand the requirements in full.

 Cosigner: Most students requesting aid will need a cosigner with a strong credit profile.
 Cosigners are usually parents but can be anyone who is over 18, a U.S. citizen and has a strong credit score.
 Therefore, cosigners are also often relatives, spouses, or sometimes even close friends.

 This person must be willing to take on student loan payments in case the borrower is unable to do so.
 Therefore, should you ever be unable to make a payment, both of your credit scores will be negatively impacted.
 You can check College Ave’s pre-qualification tool to see if you need a cosigner.

 Types of Student Loans Available

-College Ave offers a variety of student loans, and will soon offer the ability to refinance existing student debt.
-Here are the details of each type of student loan available.
+College Ave offers a variety of student loans, and will soon offer student loan refinance options.
+Here are the details of each type of private student loan available.